SCION HTTP Forward Proxy

 mkdir -p AppData\\scion\\caddy-scion

-• You can use the scion-caddy-forward-proxy.json file in latest realease or in examples folder as a configuration file.
+• You can use the forward.json file in examples folder as reference configuration file.
+The configuration is passed using the -config flag when running the binary.
 Next, modify the JSON configuration file to point to the correct paths for the plugin data directory.
 Mainly, replace /usr/share/scion/caddy-scion with C:\\Users\\<username>\\AppData\\scion\\caddy-scion.

 • Run the binary with the configuration file: